21 Best and Worst Things to Buy at Aldi

 What to Avoid at Aldi: Shampoo

 Don't get yourself in a lather over buying shampoo at Aldi.
-Like deodorant, selection is limited to a few national brands.
+Like deodorant, selection is limited to a few national brands (Pantene, for example).
 You could do better with sales and coupons at your local drugstore.

 Alternatively, pick up shampoo in bulk for less at big-box retailers including Target and Walmart, or at a warehouse club such as Costco or BJ's.
 Big bottles of name brands including Pantene or Head & Shoulders can be found for $10 or less.